ingvildeb/atlasspace/README.md

 `atlasspace` is a reusable Python package for spatial image preparation, registration, transform application, and template-space workflows for volumetric brain data.

-It is designed for cases where orientation, resolution, and space relationships need to be explicit and inspectable, rather than left implicit in scattered assumptions or file headers.
-The package focuses on reusable building blocks that can support both one-off analysis and larger downstream workflows.

 `atlasspace` currently supports:

 - explicit spatial metadata handling through `SpaceDefinition` and `ImageConfig`